DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 The default settings of a group allow you to reorder child items in the group and drag items between groups.

-If needed you can disable dragging child items to different groups and make it possible to drag the items only within their parent group.
+If needed, you can disable dragging child items to different groups and make it possible to drag the items only within their parent group.
 In addition, you can adjust the behavior of the borders of the parent group and define whether they should expand when a user is dragging a child item outside the group.

 For more details about how to configure the behavior of group items, read the [related article](/groups/#configuring-the-behavior-of-group-items).

 ## Working with swimlane cells

 You can manage swimlane cells with the help of the [CellManager API](/api/cell_manager/).
 For example, you can add, move, remove cells as rows or columns, validate cells, and much more.

 Let's take a swimlane of the following configuration: